Friday, 10 April 2009

 for this nameless ache here

-in this nameless spot.
+in this nameless spot.the never enough.

 If we paid half as much attention